bekk/bekk-christmas/post/java/extend-your-super-knowledge-on-generics.md

 The intention of this article has been to give an understanding and appreciation for how types enables to prove certain properties of our programs, automatically, and how maintaining the integrity of these proofs requires the type system to be very strict about how hierarchies of types are managed, and how working with parameterized types in hierarchies naturally imposes restrictions on what operations are possible to safely perform with generic types.
 The use of familiar examples instead of introducing theoretical concepts on type theory, should hopefully help the reader being able to begin to internalize more advanced use of Java Generics.

-Readers interested in further understanding some of the theory behind types, I can recommend the article on [Covariance and contravariance on Wikipedia](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)).
+For readers interested in further understanding some of the theory behind types, I can recommend the article on [Covariance and contravariance on Wikipedia](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)).
 In particular, it is interesting to gain an understanding on how type parameterization differ in C# and Java, using respectively _declaration-site_ and _use-site_ variance type annotations.
 One can also argue that the keywords used in C# for variance, `in` and `out`, offer a more intuitive mnemonic for the effect of the variance than the overloaded words `extends` and `super` in Java.